loopbackio/loopback-next/docs/site/index.md

 - Problem-oriented `How-to Guides` provide recipes to solve specific goals you may encounter while building a LoopBack project.

-- Understanding-oriented `Behind the scenes` pages provide background and context, wider view and deeper knowledge about the framework.
+- Understanding-oriented `Concepts` pages provide the explanation of architecture concepts, wider view and deeper knowledge about the framework.

 - Information-oriented `Reference guides` provide technical description of the machinery and how to use it.